Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Renormalization group analysis: proof of Theorem

 and more generally if we have some extra variables $\phi$ on which we are not integrating,

-There is an expression of the truncated expectation in terms of the regular expectation (which is basically the formula giving the cumulants of a random variable in terms of its moments) so, as for the regular expectation, if the total number of $+$ and $-$ variables are not equal then $\cE^T( X_1, \ldots, X_k ) = 0$.
+There is an expression of the truncated expectation in terms of the regular expectation (which is basically the formula giving the cumulants of a random variable in terms of its moments) so, as for the regular expectation, if the total number of $+$ and $-$ variables are not equal then $\cE_g^T( X_1, \ldots, X_k ) = 0$.
 Also, since $\int 1 \d P_g(\psi) = 1$ by construction, the truncated expectation with no variable is $0$.
-In particular in the two above formula we can start the sum at $n=1$.
+In particular, in the above two formulas we can start the sum at $n=1$.

-To bound a truncated expectation like the one above, we will to use the following theorem (Battle--Brydges--Federbush formula, see \cite[Lemma 3]{GMT17}\footnote{Compared to that statement, the constants $c_i$ are just prefactors in their variables $X$ and we have a determinant and not a Pfaffian because we use two types of variables while they only use one.}): \begin{theorem} Consider $I_1, \ldots I_s$ some sets of indices (with as many $+$ term as $-$ term) and write $\psi_I = \prod_{i \in I} \psi_i$.
+To bound a truncated expectation like the one above, we will use the following theorem (Battle--Brydges--Federbush formula, see \cite[Lemma 3]{GMT17}\footnote{Compared to that statement, the constants $c_i$ are just prefactors in their variables $X$ and we have a determinant and not a Pfaffian because we use two types of variables while they only use one.}): \begin{theorem} Consider $I_1, \ldots I_s$ some sets of indices (with as many $+$ terms as $-$ terms) and write $\psi_I = \prod_{i \in I} \psi_i$.
 If $s > 1$ then

 where \begin{itemize} \item the index $T$ in the sum is a tree over $\{1, \ldots, s\}$ with each edge marked by two indices in the associated $I_j$ and $\pm(T)$ is a sign depending on $T$. \item The product over $e$ runs over the edges of $T$ and $g_e$ is the propagator evaluated at the endpoints of $e$. \item $\P_T$ is a probability measure on $[0, 1]^{s^2}$ whose support is on matrices which can be written $t_{j,j'} = u_j \cdot u_{j'}$ for vectors $u_j$ of unit $L^2$-norms. \item $G( T, \vec t) $ is a size $\sum |I_j | - s +1$ matrix with entries indexed by all pairs of labels not appearing in $T$ and given by $G( T , \vec t)_{(j,i), (j', i')} = \vec{t}_{j, j'} g( (j,i), (j', i') )$. \end{itemize} \end{theorem} Note that we use two indices for each parameter of $g$ just above because we need to identify one of the $I_j$ and then the exact $i$ in it.